department-of-veterans-affairs/vets.gov-status/_boards/gibct.md

   - name: Veteran testimonial
     layout: quote
     text: The other website takes you around the corner, over the meadow, and...in a back door blocked with spikes and IEDs

-  - name: Mobile availability
-    layout: icon
-    icon: smartphone.svg
-    text: Veterans can now complete their application entirely from a smartphone

   - name: <span class="glyphicon glyphicon-signal" aria-hidden="true"></span><p>Site Traffic</p>
     layout: chart